-AND THE CITY OF ANN ARBOR

-The City of Ann Arbor, a Michigan municipal corporation, having its offices at 301 E. Huron St. Ann Arbor, Michigan 48103 ("City"), and \\\\\\

-("Contractor") a(n)

-(State where organized) (Partnership, Sole Proprietorship, or Corporation)

-with its address at

-agree as follows on th is day of , 20

-The Contractor agrees to provide services to the City under the following terms and conditions:

-I. DEFINITIONS

-Administering Service Area/Unit means \\\\\\.

-Contract Administrator means \\\\\\, acting personally or through any assistants authorized by the Administrator/Manager of the Administering Service Area/Unit.

-Deliverables means all Plans, Specifications, Reports, Recommendations, and other materials developed for and delivered to City by Contractor under this Agreement

-Project means \\\\\

-Project name

-II.
-DURATION

-This Agreement shall become effective on \\\\\\, 20\\\\, and shall remain in effect until satisfactory completion of the Services specified below unless terminated as provided for in Article XI.
+AND THE CITY OF ANN ARBOR FOR The City of Arm Arbon a Michigan associated comparation having its offices at 204 E. Hunan Ct.
+The City of Ann Arbor, a Michigan municipal corporation, having its offices at 301 E. Huron St. Ann Arbor, Michigan 48103 ("City"), and ("Contractor") a(n) (State where organized) (Partnership, Sole Proprietorship, or Corporation) with its address at (State where organized) (Partnership, Sole Proprietorship, or Corporation) with its address at with its address at day of, 20 The Contractor agrees to provide services to the City under the following terms and conditions: I. DEFINITIONS Administering Service Area/Unit means Contract Administrator means, acting personally or through any assistants authorized by the Administrator/Manager of the Administering Service Area/Unit.
+Deliverables means all Plans, Specifications, Reports, Recommendations, and other materials developed for and delivered to City by Contractor under this Agreement Project means Project name II.
+DURATION This Agreement shall become effective on, 20, and shall remain in effect until satisfactory completion of the Services specified below unless terminated as provided for in Article XI.
 III.
-SERVICES

-A. The Contractor agrees to provide \\\\\

-type of service

-("Services") in connection with the Project as described in Exhibit A. The City retains the right to make changes to the quantities of service within the general scope of the Agreement at any time by a written order.
+SERVICES A. The Contractor agrees to provide type of service ("Services") in connection with the Project as described in Exhibit A. The City retains the right to make changes to the quantities of service within the general scope of the Agreement at any time by a written order.
 If the changes add to or deduct from the extent of the services, the contract sum shall be adjusted accordingly.
 All such changes shall be executed under the conditions of the original Agreement.